Gyakobo/github-repo-dashboard/README.md

 ## Methodology

-Before we start delving into progam let's first figure out how to run the script: [main.py]().
+Before we start delving into progam let's first figure out how to run the script: [main.py](https://github.com/Gyakobo/github-repo-dashboard/blob/main/main.py).

+>[!NOTE]
-Don't forget to also setup the [config.txt]() file.
+>Don't forget to also setup the [config.txt](https://github.com/Gyakobo/github-repo-dashboard/blob/main/config.txt) file.

 The program would further go through all of your repositories and display the following setup: